 Chinook (King) Salmon

 Coho Salmon are the smaller but still very aggressive cousin of the Chinook, which we catch in huge numbers during April, May and June.
-We will catch Coho in the 3-6lb class in April and May and will often be tangling with Coho in the 9-12 class into June and July.
+We will catch Coho in the 3-6lb class in April and May and will often be tangling with larger Coho into June and July.
 While smaller than Chinook, Coho in the 6-7lb class and higher are very hard fighters and would easily give a Chinook of the same weight a run for its money.
-We call these heavier, later-spring coho ‘tackle-busters’ for obvious reasons.
 The Illinois State record Coho is nearly 21lbs and was caught in these waters of Lake Michigan in late May of 1972.
 Windycitysalmon’s heaviest Coho weighed in at 15 1/2lbs and was caught during the 2015 season.

-The only real native gamefish to the Great Lakes, the Lake Trout has made a huge comeback after being nearly wiped out by the parasitic Lamprey Eel in the 1960’s and are again being caught in large numbers.
+The only real native gamefish to the Great Lakes, the Lake Trout has made a huge comeback after being nearly wiped out by the parasitic Lamprey Eel in the 1950’s and 1960’s and are again being caught in large numbers.
 Lake Trout are a unique fish and are native only to North America and nowhere else in the world.
 You would have to travel well into the Canadian wilderness to experience the same kind of trophy Lake Trout fishery we now have on Lake Michigan.
-We will experience decent Lake Trout action over the summer but it is best during their spawning season in October.
-During the Lake Trout spawn in the fall, we may specifically target Lake Trout on the deepwater reefs that aren’t far from Illinois shores.
-Growing only about a pound a year on average, they are generally the longest living fish in the Great Lakes.
-It is in this regard after being nearly wiped out by the 60’s, that consecutive state records began being set and set again during the 1990’s with the Illinois State record being caught in these waters of Lake Michigan in August of 1999 and weighing in at over 38lbs.
-Windycitysalmon’s heaviest Lake Trout weighed 32lbs and was caught on the last trip out during the 2013 season.
+We will experience world class Lake Trout action at the start of the season in April in both nearshore and offshore waters as well as from mid-August to the end of the season in late October.
+The size of our lake typically run on average from 8-20lbs.
+And of course it’s common to catch some over 20lbs as well.
+Illinois State record was caught in these waters of Lake Michigan in August of 1999 and weighing in at over 38lbs.
+Windycitysalmon’s heaviest Lake Trout weighed 32lbs and was caught on the last trip out in October during the 2013 season.

 Steelhead (Rainbow Trout)